 6. P2P Exchange

 The most popular P2P exchanges are LocalBitcoins and Paxful.
 Transactions on these platforms occur privately between users, and there is no mediator.
-Although this provides you with anonymity, it also increases the risk of scams.
+Although this provides anonymity, it also increases the risk of scams.

 There are various payment methods that users can choose from, with each method having its fees and waiting times.

-When working with a P2P exchange, you have to make an account on one of the platforms, verify your identity, find a buyer, and make your transaction.
+When working with a P2P exchange, you must make an account on one of the platforms, verify your identity, find a buyer, and make your transaction.
 If you are unsure how to find a buyer, most platforms have a rating system to choose a buyer based on their previous transactions.

 Things To Remember Before You Cash Out Bitcoin